 The Health Research Consent Declaration Committee (HRCDC) is appointed by and reports to the Minister for Health.
 The HRCDC comprises a broad base of individuals that are representative of the health research community, including patient and public representatives.

 The HRCDC will consider whether or not a consent declaration should be made on the basis of applications made to it.
 There is provision for an appeal from the decision of the HRCDC to an independent appeal panel appointed by the Minister.

 The Committee may:

 Applications for a consent declaration will be assessed by a minimum of seven members of the HRCDC, at least one of whom will be the Chairperson or Deputy Chairperson and one of whom is a data subject representative.

 Additional information and consultation:

-The Secretariat will support the HRCDC in all aspects of its work.
+The Secretariat supports the HRCDC in all aspects of its work.
 The Secretariat is responsible for the application process which shall to enable researchers seek a consent declaration from the HRCDC.